Adewale1010/all-system_engineering-devops/0x01-shell_permissions/README.md

 Script 9-John_Doe sets the mode of the file hello to -rwxr-x-wx Script 10-mirror_permissions sets the mode of the file hello the same as olleh's mode Script 11-directories-permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+Script 12-directory_permissions creates an directory with permissions 751 in the workind directory